Why Voice Input

 | Free Models | Cloud | Bring-your-own endpoint |

 For local inference, typeflux supports SenseVoice Small, FunASR (Paraformer), WhisperKit Medium/Large, and Qwen3-ASR.
-SenseVoice Small (234M params, about 350MB) runs via sherpa-onnx and delivers about 2-3 seconds of latency on Intel Mac, acceptable for short dictation sentences.[5]
+SenseVoice Small (234M params, about 350MB) runs via sherpa-onnx and has about 2-3 seconds of latency on Intel Mac, acceptable for short dictation sentences.[5]

 freeflow